Applying for a Disability Parking Permit

 How do I Renew My Disabled Parking Permit in Australia?

-Renewing a disability parking permit is similar to the process for applying for a new one.
+renewing disabled parking permit is similar to the process for applying for a new one.
 It can be done online or in person by providing the required information and documentation, and paying any fees if necessary.
 In step #7 above, select ‘Renewal’ if you’d like to renew your permit.
 Otherwise, follow the instructions as you would for a new permit.

 What are the Types of Disability Parking Permits in NSW?